pramnora/bash/language/search/grep/01/README.md

 ### Example 2

-I've forgotten what is the exact name/and, version of my computer operating system.
+I'd completely forgotten what was the exact name/version of my computer operating system.
-So, I use the command:
+So, in order to find this information, I use the command:

 > hostnamectl

 ![printout:hostnamectl](pictures/110726-1640-hostnamectl.png "printout:hostnamectl")

 ...which provides the relevant info; though, in long format.
 Giving me much longer information than I really needed.

 To shorten this information down...; I choose to use Grep, instead.

 > hostnamectl | grep "Operating System"

 ![printout:grep-hostnamectl](pictures/110726-1642-grep-hostnamectl.png "printout:grep-hostnamectl")

+-(**NOTE:** In the above case you would already have to know that the words: **Operating System**
+was inside of the file: hostnamectl...; otherwise, including the *wrong* search term...;
+would result in the information NOT being found.)-

 ### Example 3